 Each applicant, even if not designated as team lead, may only apply once with one project per application period.
 Therefore, every team member must be working on only one project per cohort.
 If a team member is part of various applications for different projects, the Program may consider the Project and/or applicant invalid.

 There will be 5 Phases of the evaluation process:

 11.1 Screening Round (Analysis of Pertinence or Relevance)

-All applications will be reviewed to determine if they comply with the basic requirements for the program (i.e. traction, years of operation).
-Those that pass this Screening Round will advance to the Internal Review Round.
+All applications will be reviewed to determine if they comply with the basic requirements for the program (i.e., traction, years of operation).
+Those that pass this Screening Round will advance to the Judging Round.

 The Program will examine the extent of convergence of the project´s objective with the guidelines and objectives of the Program, verifying the consideration of Puerto Rico as a platform in order to access global markets, and the scalability of the project, among other factors.
 Likewise, compliance with the following requirements will be verified:

 - The team’s possibility of residency in Puerto Rico during the entire execution period of the Project and exclusive dedication to said project, this being a legal entity in the US.

 - That the project does not consist of a consulting firm, export, and import company, lifestyle company, or is otherwise ineligible.